-Schematic Design (approximately 20% of design) should present sufficient information to allow a reviewer to fully understand the main design concepts and orientation.
+Applicants for Site Plan Review should be at the Schematic Design phase (approximately 20% of design) to present sufficient information to allow a reviewer to fully understand the main design concepts and orientation while still being able to accept the Planning Board's feedback without creating hardship.

 The documents will identify area allocations, conceptual organization of exterior and interior spaces, conceptual image and building massing, and usage of exterior materials.